-This virtual meeting will be held to discuss the outline draft for an NSF Convergence Accelerator track that we will develop during the Building Resilience to Climate Driven Extreme Events with Computing Innovations: A Convergence Accelerator Workshop.
+During this virtual meeting we discussed the outline draft for an NSF Convergence Accelerator track which we developed during the in-person Building Resilience to Climate Driven Extreme Events with Computing Innovations: A Convergence Accelerator Workshop.

-Through this workshop we hope to identify the computing building blocks needed to facilitate and expedite technological innovation in multiple impact areas.
-We plan to focus on a subset of the impact areas identified in the CCC white paper on computing research for the climate crisis: Energy, Environmental Justice, Agriculture, and Transportation.
+Through this workshop we identified computing building blocks needed to facilitate and expedite technological innovation in multiple impact areas.
+We focused on a subset of the impact areas identified in the CCC white paper on computing research for the climate crisis: Energy, Environmental Justice, Agriculture, and Transportation.

 The CCC will hold a visioning workshop on August 16-17 in Atlanta Georgia to exploit the synergies of the AI/OR fields.

 The event will be a workshop involving both the 2020 and 2021 CIFellow cohorts on May 26th in Washington, DC.
 We will have a variety of speakers, panels and networking opportunities with members of the computing research community.

 The Computing Community Consortium (CCC) has attended and hosted sessions at the American Association for the Advancement of Science (AAAS) Annual Meeting since 2013.
 To learn more about the 2022 AAAS Meeting visit the webpage.

 At this workshop, participants will investigate ways to improve the design and uptake of hardware security mechanisms.
 In addition to looking at traditional technical solutions, the workshop will also considers new mechanisms to incentivize designers, system integrators, and users to create and maintain security of their systems.
 The workshop will bring together hardware and software security experts and economists and experts in devising and implementing governmental policies.